snowflakedb/snowflake-connector-nodejs/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 labels: bug
 ---

-If you need **urgent assistance** then [file a case with Snowflake Support](https://community.snowflake.com/s/article/How-To-Submit-a-Support-Case-in-Snowflake-Lodge).
+:exclamation: If you need **urgent assistance** then [file a case with Snowflake Support](https://community.snowflake.com/s/article/How-To-Submit-a-Support-Case-in-Snowflake-Lodge).
 Otherwise continue here.

 Please answer these questions before submitting your issue.
 In order to accurately debug the issue this information is required.
 Thanks!